 Lisa Long joined the New York State Education Department (NYSED) in 2000.
 Currently, she is Supervisor of Education Programs in the Office of Accountability, which oversees accountability and compliance for schools and Local Educational Agencies (LEA) in New York State.
 The Office works to close the achievement gap by identifying and supporting schools and LEA that are low-performing, as well as those interested in replicating the best practices of the State’s Reward Schools.
 Until 2010, Lisa was in the Office of School and Community Services NYC where she managed the team responsible for authorizing charter schools located in New York City.
 Prior to joining NYSED, Lisa worked for the National Center for Restructuring Education, Schools and Teaching, where she conducted research in New York City Public Schools.
 She is also a former classroom teacher.
 Lisa is a member of Delta Sigma Theta Sorority, Inc. and a sustaining volunteer with the Junior League of the City of New York.
 In addition to serving on the YWCA of New York City board, she also serves on board of the Manhattan Charter Schools, two small, high-achieving public elementary schools in the Lower East Side of Manhattan.
 A native of Georgia, she is a graduate of Spelman College and Georgia State University.
 She earned her doctorate in Educational Leadership at Columbia University Teachers College.

-Jean Walshe, CFA, CAIA, managing director, is a client advisor in the Endowments& Foundations Group.
-An employee since 2000, Jean is responsible for marshalling the firm’s resources across asset classes globally to help endowments, foundations, healthcare and other not-for-profits address investment challenges.
-She is a member of the North American Institutional business management team.
+Jean Walshe, CFA, CAIA, Managing Director, is a client advisor specialized in working with Endowments, Foundations & Healthcare and leads this effort for J.P.
+Morgan Asset Management.
+An employee since 2000, she is a member of the North American Institutional business management team.
 Jean was previously a client portfolio manager in the Global Fixed Income Group.
 Prior to JPMorgan, she spent 14 years as a bond trader in the fixed income markets.
 Jean earned a B.A. in economics and French from Trinity College in Hartford, Connecticut.
 She is a Vice Chair of the Board of Trustees of Trinity College, Hartford, and a Director of the YWCA of the City of New York.
 Jean is a CFA charterholder, CAIA member, member of the NYSSA, and is FINRA Series 3, 7, 63, and 24 licensed.

 Lore de la Bastide is Vice President and General Auditor in the Auditing department.
 She is responsible for activities that provide independent and objective assurance of the adequacy and effectiveness of internal controls that govern the operations of Consolidated Edison, Inc. and its subsidiaries and affiliates.
 She is also responsible for adding value to improve the effectiveness of the organization’s governance, risk management, and internal control.